Easy Crock Pot Mashed Potatoes

 photo showing how to make the potatoes

-Cook them on high for three to four hours or until they are tender.
+Cook them on high for three to four hours or until tender.
 You can mash potatoes right in the crock pot with a potato masher.

-Add the butter, sour cream, cream, salt and paper.
-Stir until everything is well combined.
-Keep the potatoes on warm in the crock pot until you are ready to serve them.
+Add the butter, sour cream, cream, salt, and paper.
+Stir until well combined.
+Keep the potatoes warm in the crock pot until you are ready to serve them.

 photo of the butter, sour cream, and cream being added and stirred